hksung/Korean-lexical-complexity-analyzer/README.md

 ## Citation
 For more information about the analyzer, please see the following paper.
-  * Sung, H., & Shin, G.-H. (*To appear*).
-Developing and Validating Lexical Complexity Indices for Korean. *Research Methods in Applied Linguistics*.
+  * Sung, H., & Shin, G.-H. (*online first*).
+[Developing and Validating Lexical Complexity Indices for Korean](https://doi.org/10.1016/j.rmal.2026.100359). *Research Methods in Applied Linguistics*.

 If you use the tool in your research, we would greatly appreciate it if you could cite the paper.